Beep…beep …

 Cannot customize to meet most branding | Can customize to adapt the look and feel and match the brand more closely |

-Best practices to create a QR Code with GS1 Digital Link
+Best practices to create a GS1 QR Code

 Here are some best practices to ensure the GS1 Digital Link and the QR Code deliver the best value for your business and end-users: